data-to-insight/ofsted-ilacs-scrape-tool/README.md

 Generated (as ./index.html) to display a refreshed subset of the ILACS results summary.

 ### Results Overview Summary
-The complete ILACS overview spreadsheet, exported to the git project root ./ as an .xlsx file for ease and also accessible via a download link from the generated results page (index.html)
+The complete ILACS overview spreadsheet, exported to the git project root ./ as an .xlsx file for ease and also accessible via a download link from the generated web-site results page (index.html)

 ### All CS inspections reports
 During the scrape process, because we scan all the related CS inspection pdf reports for each LA; these can be/are packaged up into tidy LA named folders (urn_LAname) within the git repo (./export_data/inspection_reports/).
-There is a lot of data here, but if you download the entire export_data folder after the script has run, with the overview summary sheet then the local_inspection_reports column active links will work and you can then easily access each LA's previous reports all in once place via the supplied hyperlink(s). *Note:* This is currently not an option when viewing the results on the web page/Git Pages.
+There is a lot of data here, but if you download the entire export_data folder after the script has run, with the overview summary sheet then the local_inspection_reports column active links will work and you can then easily access each LA's previous reports all in once place via the supplied hyperlink(s). *Note:* This is currently not an option when viewing the results on the web page/Git Pages; but we are happy to clarify how to access/use this element if you get in touch.

 ## Known Bugs
 Some LA's inspection reports have PDF encoding or inconsistent data in the published reports that is causing extraction issues & null data.